awu-7/projectile-motion-simulator/README.md

 # Projectile Motion Simulator
 A physics simulator and visualizer that demonstrates how launch angles and velocities affect a projectile's trajectory.
-It can simulate millions of parameter combinations to visualize the optimal conditions for max distance and understand trade-offs between range and height.
+It can simulate millions of parameter combinations to visualize the optimal conditions for max distance and trade-offs between range and height.

 ## Features
 - Vectorized computation